SyedMustafaImam/HPCC-On-VMware-/README.md

 Remember that your nodes in your HPC cluster should be of the same hardware, same processor architecture, and the same version of the operating system you&#39;re using.

 Let your system boot up.
-So this is how you would install Linux.
+So this is how you would install CentOS 5.

 On a virtual machine now we&#39;ve two more nodes to go on which we need to install the Linux operating system.
-Once I&#39;m happy with the configuration of the system, we will copy the files from the backend.
-This is because we have here this version of VMware server that does not support cloning.
+Once we&#39; have our desired configurations of the system, we will copy the files from the backend.
+This is because we have VMware Workstaion Pro 16 that does not support cloning.
 So what we will be doing is shutting down this server/system/VM, and now copying its file disk file.
 As your server is turned off, let&#39;s go to the backend.

+We have used Ubuntu as for our NTP server.
+You can use any distribution of Linux or Windows version for this task.
+After powering the Ubuntu virtual machine, select an language of your understand and press Install Ubuntu Button.
+Select an keyboard layout, after this choose normal installation then select earse disk and install Ubuntu option.
+Select an timezone and setup login credentials.
+Press continue and wait for the installation to complete.

+From our hostmachine console we modify the folders of Virtual Machines files.

 **Command:**